apache/lucene/lucene/MIGRATE.md

 first index a document where a certain field is indexed with doc values and points, all subsequent documents containing this field must also have this field indexed with doc values and points.
-Field attributes for a certain field are also set by the first document containing this field, and not modifiable after that.

 ### Doc values updates are allowed only for doc values only fields